actualbudget/actual/docs/budgeting/rules/index.md

 ### Deleting a rule

-To delete a rule, go to File > Manage Rules… to view all the rules and select the ones you want to delete.
-Click the "Delete # rules" button to delete them.
+To delete a rule (or rules), select the ones you want to delete.
+Then go down to the bottom right of the window and click the "Delete # rules" button.

 ### Viewing rules for a payee

-To view the list of rules that apply to a specific payee, go to File > Manage Payees… to view the list of payees.
+To view the list of rules that apply to a specific payee, go to More > Payees… to view the list of payees.
 This table shows you which payees have rules associated with them, and you can click "# associated rules" to view the rules just for that payee.

 ## Using the rule editor for sophisticated batch editing